noxthot/ss22_julia_workshop/pages/hpc/index.md

 z_4
 \end{pmatrix}
 \end{align*}
-This looks otley familiar, as this is our sum example.
-We can modify our sum over a vector, and learn how Julia is including the SIMD concept and why it is most of the time better to call library functions than programming them on your own.
+Even if you don't see it right away, we can modify our sum over a vector, and learn how Julia is including the SIMD concept and why it is most of the time better to call library functions than programming them on your own.
 As we know how to do benchmarking lets try to figure out if our sum function is doing a good job.
 ```julia:./code/simd.jl
 println("\nSimple sum:")
 @btime mysum($a)